Office of Admissions

 Graduate Program Overview

 The M.A. degree requires two years of graduate study at Yale.
-To complete the degree, students must take 16 courses which include three core requirements.
-Students must also demonstrate a functional or area concentration as well as proficiency in a modern language.
+To complete the degree, students must take 16 courses which include only three core requirements: statistics, economics, and history.
+Over the course of the Jackson Institute’s two-year program, students build out their own portfolio and choose courses from across Yale’s graduate and professional schools.
+Students determine their core focus, not from a predetermined list, but from conversations with the Director of Student Affairs and Director of Graduate Studies.
 Concentrations typically combine a functional interest, such as security, conflict resolution, law and human rights, international development, or political economy, with a regional interest.
+Students also work closely with Jackson’s dedicated Career Development Office to identify a site for their summer experience, whether it takes place in D.C. or around the globe.

 All applicants must take the GRE.
-For the past three years, the median scores of matriculating students were as follows: Verbal 670, Quantitative 730, Analytic Writing 5.0.
-The median GPA for those matriculated was 3.70.
-Students may not substitute the GMAT or LSAT for the GRE.
+Average scores of matriculating students are usually as follows: Verbal 166/95%, Quantitative 162/78%, Analytic Writing 5.0/87%.
+The average GPA for those matriculated was 3.8.
+Students may not substitute the GMAT or LSAT for the GRE unless they are a current student at the Yale Law School or Yale School of Management pursuing a joint degree.

 New Haven, CT